ARTICLE I: Meetings

 ARTICLE VI: Amendments

-Section 1.
-Required vote.
-These By-Laws can be amended only by an affirmative vote of 2/3 of the total membership of the Faculty Council.
+Section I. These By-Laws can be amended only by an affirmative vote of 2/3 of the total membership of the Faculty Council.

-Section 2.
-Submission of Proposal.
+Section II.
 Any proposed amendment shall be submitted in writing to the members present and/or to the Secretary at the duly-scheduled meeting of the Council prior to the one at which the amendment will be considered and voted upon.

-Section 3.
-Interval between proposal and vote.
+Section III.
 A minimum of one week shall elapse between the meeting at which the amendment is submitted in writing and the meeting at which the amendment is voted upon.

-Section 4.
-Adequate notice.
+Section IV.
 The Secretary shall send a copy of the proposed amendment with the agenda for the meeting at which the amendment will be voted on.

-Section 5.
-If the amendment receives the endorsement of 2/3 of the members present, but less that 2/3 of the total membership, an electronic ballot, with argument summaries, will be sent to those members of Faculty Council not in attendance.
+Section V. If the amendment receives the endorsement of 2/3 of the members present, but less than 2/3 of the total membership, an electronic ballot, with argument summaries, will be sent to those members of the Faculty Council not in attendance.
 Faculty Council shall set the date by which such electronic voting is to occur.

 Last amended: 4/24/2013